Stochastic gravitational wave background constraints from Gaia DR3 astrometry: Methodology

-In order to characterize the proper motion field, we follow a very similar procedure to the one in Darling et al.~\cite{Darling:2018hmc}.
+In order to characterize the proper motion field, we follow a very similar procedure to the one in~\cite{Darling:2018hmc}.
 Our dataset consists of International Celestial Reference System (ICRS) coordinates (right ascension $\alpha$ and declination $\delta$) of sources and their proper motions and errors within this system.

 First, we need to decompose our proper motion field into spherical harmonics.
 We use the vector spherical harmonics definition in~\cite{Mignard:2012xm}, which divides the basis into \textit{spheroidal} $\vec{S}_{lm}$ (or \textit{electric}) and \textit{toroidal} $\vec{T}_{lm}$ (or \textit{magnetic}) modes